 Accounting automation enhances the efficiency of accounting software by reducing manual tasks.
 AI-powered automation can handle important processes like:

-• Invoicing: Automatically creating invoices that include sales tax and discounts.
+• Invoicing: Automatically creating invoices that include sales information discounts.

 • Payroll: Streamlining payroll to ensure employees are paid accurately and on time.